-Important: Do not attempt to use your canner before reading these step-by-step instructions for pressure canning in your canner.
-Prepare food according to the processing procedures in the specific recipe and follow the recipe and instructions carefully.
+IMPORTANT: Do not attempt to use your pressure canner before reading these step-by-step instructions for pressure canning in it.
+Prepare food according to the processing procedures in the specific recipe.
+Follow the recipe and instructions carefully.

 - 1. Be sure your canner is thoroughly cleaned and working properly.
 Before each canning season, have the dial gauge checked for accuracy.
 Also check the sealing ring and the automatic air vent.
 Replace these parts when they become hard, deformed, cracked, worn, pitted, or unusually soft.
 Use only genuine Presto® replacement parts. - 2.
 Check the Mason jars for nicks, cracks, and sharp edges.
 Check the screw bands for dents or rust.
 Use only jars, lids, and screw bands in perfect condition so an airtight seal may be obtained.
 Wash and rinse the jars, lids, and screw bands.
 Pour hot water into the jars and set them aside until needed.
 Follow the manufacturer's directions for preparing the lids. - 3.
 For recipe information, see your booklet titled Recipes and Helpful Hints for Presto® Pressure Canners.
-Select fresh and firm food, sort the food according to size, and clean thoroughly.
+Select fresh, firm food.
+Sort the food according to size and clean thoroughly.
 Prepare the food according to the specific recipe; always use current, research-tested procedures, recipes, and timetables.
 Fill the hot jars promptly with food and liquid to the recommended level. - Allow 1⁄2-inch headspace for fruits.
-Most vegetables, meats, poultry, and seafood require 1-inch headspace due to food expansion during processing.
+Most vegetables and meats require 1-inch headspace due to expansion during processing.
 Work out the air bubbles with a clean, nonmetallic spatula.
 Wipe the sealing edge clean with a damp cloth.
 Center the flat lid on the jar rim.
 Adjust the screw band according to the manufacturer's directions. - 4.
-Position the canner on a level gas or electric burner and range only.
-These canners are not designed to work on glass-top electric or induction burners and ranges. - 5.
-Place 3 quarts of hot water and the canning basket or rack in the canner; for hot packed foods, the water can be heated to 180°F, or not quite boiling.
-To prevent water stains on the jars, add 2 tablespoons of white vinegar to the water in the canner. - Note: 3 quarts of water are needed regardless of how many jars are being canned. - 6.
-Place the filled jars on the canning rack immediately after each jar is filled.
-Always use the canning rack as the jars may break if set directly on the bottom of the canner. - 7.
-Hold the cover up to the light and look through the vent pipe to be certain it is clear before placing the cover on the canner.
-If it is clear, proceed to the next step.
-If it is blocked, clean the vent pipe with a small brush or pipe cleaner. - 8.
-Check to be sure the automatic air vent is seated properly in the cover (Fig. C). - 9.
-Place the cover on the canner by aligning the arrow on the lid with the word OPEN on the body and rotate clockwise.
-The arrow should now point to CLOSED and the cover handles should be directly above and between the lines of the body handles.
-Do not build pressure in the canner until the cover handles are directly above and between the body handles.
+Position the canner on a level gas or electric coil burner and range only; using it on a tilted burner or range may interfere with the operation of the regulator.
+These canners are not designed to work on electric glass-top or induction burners and ranges.
+Do not use on any outdoor LP gas burner or a gas range over 12,000 BTUs.